Where to Run in Brooklyn: A Local's Guide

 Red Hook

-Red Hook is a unique seaside community that sits away from the hustle and bustle of NYC, due to its location (there is no subway line there but you can take a bus from downtown Brooklyn, bike or run to get there).
+Red Hook is a unique seaside community that sits away from the hustle and bustle of NYC, due to its location (there is no subway line directly there but you can take a bus from downtown Brooklyn, bike or run to get there).

-If you want to extend your run from Dumbo, Red Hook is a perfect addition to get in some extra miles, and it is easy to follow the Brooklyn Waterfront Greenway path South from Dumbo into Carrol Gardens and Red Hook.
+If you want to extend your run from Dumbo, Red Hook is a perfect addition to get in some extra miles, and it is easy to follow the Brooklyn Waterfront Greenway path South from Dumbo into Carroll Gardens and Red Hook.
 The Brooklyn Waterfront Greenway is a scenic bike path connecting 26 miles of Brooklyn’s waterfront neighborhoods, and currently 18 of the miles are completed.

 Related Post: Red Hook Running Guide